AlexVallat/KeyLayoutAutoSwitch/README.md

 Donations are very welcome, and may be made through PayPal by using the [Donate](http://keylayoutautoswitch.byalexv.co.uk/donate) link.
 Or you can send directly to me in any currency using <https://www.paypal.me/toalexv>.

 ## Changelog
+v2.1:
+* Added browser process name allow-list to prevent activation with Electron-based non-browser applications
+* Improved reliability of URL detection when switching back to Firefox from a different application

 v2.0:
 * Added support for Chrome and Chromium-based browsers